-- Working in partnership with other schools to support our communities for the benefits of all children not just those within our own Trust. - Collaborating to achieve sustainable growth as we onboard new schools.
+- Tandridge Learning Trust has received an academy order for another school to join our trust and the new school is expected to join us within the next academic year. - Working in partnership with other schools to support our communities for the benefits of all children not just those within our own Trust.